firecrestHorizon/RPi4-Ubuntu22.04Srvr-Headless--uBloxGPS_RTC/README.md

 - Active GPS Antenna (with SMA Connector)
 - microSD card (16GB min, suggested 32GB)
 - microSD card reader
-- PC/laptop, connected to your WiF
+- PC/laptop, connected to your WiFi

 There are many GPS expansion boards and antennas available for the RPi, the GPS/RTC expansion board and GPS antenna used in this guide are: